codeanticode/andrescolubri.net/_pages/02_teaching.md

 I have taught courses in biology and bioinformatics, and mentored students during summer programs and thesis projects:

 <ul>
-{% for course in site.sciteaching %}
+{% for course in site.sciteaching reversed %}
   <li><a href="{{ course.url | prepend: site.baseurl }}">{{ course.title }}</a>:
   {{ course.description }}</li><br>
 {% endfor %}